Department Research Activities:

 - David Weld uses the techniques of experimental ultracold atomic physics to seek solutions to important outstanding problems in condensed matter physics and many-body quantum mechanics.
 Research interests of his group include quantum simulation, optical lattices, trapping of alkali and alkaline earth atoms, novel quantum phases, nonequilibrium dynamics, new cooling techniques, analogies between condensed matter and atomic physics, quantum metrology, and micron-scale force sensing.

 - Pierre Wiltzius' research interests include soft condensed matter and complex fluids, e.g., polymers, colloids, liquid crystals, and his current research is focused on developing new fabrication techniques for photonic crystals including colloidal self-assembly and multi-beam interference lithography.
 He was also involved in plastic transistors on flexible substrates for various applications, including electronic paper.
+Prof. Wiltzius is not taking on new graduate students, undergrads or postdocs at this time.

 - Andrea Young investigates the properties of novel electronic states in quantum materials characterized by reduced dimensionality, strong correlations, or both.
 Currently, he is interested in the interplay between symmetry, topology, and correlations in low dimensional materials such as graphene and metal dichalcogenides.
 His group develops fabrication techniques to create heterostructures out of atomically thin materials, as well as customized cryogenic measurements to access the electrical, magnetic, and thermal properties of these fragile electronic states